|Origins||Settled by Samuel Ellis in 1831 and annexed c. 1889|

 One major landmark in the neighborhood was the Oakland Square Theater at 3947 S. Drexel (Oakwood and Drexel).
 This theater was a popular destination and a center for fine cinema and arts from 1915 until the late 1960s, but by the later 1960s high crime in the neighborhood and the extortions by the Black P Stones forced the theater to close its doors in March of 1968.
 The Afro Arts Theater opened up that same year for African American theater and arts until it closed in 1971 and the building was left abandoned.
 In the year 1978 the El Rukns (Black P Stones) bought the theater to make it their gang headquarters called “The Fort,” this just proved that street gangs had completely conquered the Oakland neighborhood.

-The 1980s and 1990s decades saw the worst times for Oakland as it was left to rot and fall deeper into a depression.
-Gangster Disciples and Black P Stones took over this neighborhood and engaged in violent gang wars.
+The 1990s decades saw the worst times for Oakland as it was left to rot and fall deeper into a depression now that the El Rukns were no longer there to eliminate Crack and wild drug dealers and addicts.

 The Fort was closed down and completely torn down in 1990 and from there plans came into play to fix the Oakland neighborhood.
 Demolition began in 1996 and carried on until 2011 of the various housing projects in Oakland as they were condemned.
 The only building saved and revamped was the Lake Park projects that became the “Lake Parc” buildings that became the home for elderly black residents.
 The area of The Fort was built back up into several high priced, brand new homes, condos and town homes.